datkk06/OpenStack-Tutorial/Content/load-balancer.md

 In this section, we are going to configure a simple load balancer to balance incoming traffic toward a couple of virtual machines running a web server.
 Both Load Balancer V1 and V2 are available.
 Version 1 will be replaced by Version 2 but it is still available.
 At time of writing, the Version 2 is not yet supported via Horizon GUI.

 ####Load Balancer Version V1
-To configure the Load Balancer Version 1, on the Network node, edit the LBaaS Agent by editing the ``/etc/neutron/lbaas_agent.ini`` initialization file
+To configure the Load Balancer Version 1, edit the Load Balancer agent configuration by editing the ``/etc/neutron/lbaas_agent.ini`` initialization file on the Network node
 ```
 [DEFAULT]
 debug = True